The Best Bars In Lisbon guide image

 Make your way to this sort-of-tropical themed spot if you’re looking for a party, want to hang with some actual locals, or just need a bar that’s guaranteed to be a fun start to your evening.
 The music lineup changes every night, but you can expect DJs playing anything that’s a close cousin to electronic music and up-and-coming local indie bands.
 The inside is small—and will get packed as the night goes on—but its location on a dead-end street means you’ll see plenty of people spilling out onto the sidewalks with a beer in one hand and cigarette in the other.

-Once you pass through the doors into this massive cement block on the banks of the river, you'll discover three distinctive floors.
+Thanks to this famous Lisbon nightclub, “luxing” has become a verb.
+Getting past the doorman is a rite of passage for teenagers and young adults throughout the city—the key to success, no matter how old you are, is to arrive “early,” which means around 11pm.
+Once you pass through the doors into this massive cement block on the banks of the river, you'll discover three floors.
 The top has a terrace overlooking the Tagus River, and the middle is the disco-themed floor with high ceilings, large windows, and four separate bar spaces, one of which is dedicated exclusively to wine.
-And finally, the basement, where you can dance until dawn to some of Europe’s best electronic DJs.
+The basement is where you'll dance until dawn to some of Europe’s best electronic DJs.

 Maria Caxuxa is located inside a former bakery and playfully mixes old and new—there’s a wood-fired oven at the end of the bar, stone arches, and vintage furniture that somehow doesn’t look out of place with the bar’s strobe lights and galaxy-themed wallpaper.
 Whether you're headed here with a few pals or plan on befriending some strangers, this spot is a fantastic, charming, and centrally located bar where you can dance to ‘90s music and share a bottle or two of Portuguese wine.
 It’s also one of the best bars in the city to order a caipirinhas, an icy lime and sugar cane liquor drink.

-There are two distinct areas inside: The Salla, a wood-paneled cocktail bar that’s perfect for beginning or ending your night, and the main multi-room restaurant, which you’ll find at the top of a grand staircase.
+Looking to feel extra fancy?
+Palácio Chiado is the move.
+This opulent restaurant, cocktail bar, and dancing spot with big 1920s energy is housed in a restored 18th-century palace in the center of Chiado.
+There are two distinct areas : The Salla, a wood-paneled cocktail bar that’s perfect for beginning or ending your night, and the main multi-room restaurant, which you’ll find at the top of a grand staircase.
 While you should definitely scope out the restaurant—especially to catch a glimpse of the massive gold lion with wings suspended from the ceiling—we like this place best for a drink at the bar.

 Lisbon is filled with quiosques, small green or red gazebos that aren’t officially classified as bars or restaurants, but offer a nice, casual environment for grabbing a beer and a snack.
 What sets this one apart from the rest is the view—it’s located right next to the Miradouro de Santa Catarina and overlooks the Tagus River with a panoramic POV of the city skyline.
 Grab a table or find a spot on the grassy green slope and relax with a beer or chilled wine and an empada (a Portuguese meat pie) as you take in the scenery.
 It closes early, but not before you’ll have the opportunity to witness one of the most spectacular sunsets in the entire city.